 In addition to stocking some of the high-quality products, Gonzalez promised that she will also carry cost-efficient options for those who cannot afford to buy expensive reusable products or accessories.
 Gonzalez also considers offering other educational programs in cooking on a monthly-basis to help community members who struggle with learning this skillset.

 She stresses that she plans to continue producing the value for which Mother Earth did for the community while embracing new practices, processes and customer base by appealing to the “trendy with young people while not alienating old faithful customers.”

 While Mother Earth was born out of the hippie movement in the late 1970s, Bowen’s business was seen somewhat as a taboo idea for its time.
-Gonzalez recognizes and realizes that the times are changing and that critically understanding waste and its impacts has gained resurgence among many members of the community, especially within the environmentally-conscious Finger Lakes region.
+Gonzalez recognizes and realizes that the times are changing and that critically understanding waste and its impacts has gained a resurgence among many members of the community, especially within the environmentally-conscious Finger Lakes.

 Gonzalez is currently collaborating with town agencies and organizations to bring her vision of Waste Not to fruition in Geneva.

 An undergraduate student at Hobart and William Smith Colleges, Pietrorazio has written for the Town Times of Watertown, Connecticut and Finger Lakes Times in Geneva, New York.
 He’s currently an intern reporter for FL1 News, and can be reached at firstname.lastname@example.org.